yangtianchangxiao/academic/content/home/experience.md

 [[experience]]
   title = "Participate in National College Mechanical Innovation Competition" company = "Design a sitting posture corrector with a face detection algorithm based on raspberry pi.
-Using camera to recognize the real position of head and operate the machine arm to correct user's sitting posture" company_url = "" location = "" date_start = "2019-12-01"
+Using camera to recognize the real position of head and operate the machine arm to correct user's sitting posture " company_url = "" location = "" date_start = "2019-12-01"